-PURPOSE: This Special Notice provides information concerning the next occasion on which the motor vehicle fuels tax rate on gasoline, gasohol and natural gas will increase and the next occasion on which a tax on gasoline, gasohol and natural gas inventory will be imposed.
+PURPOSE: This Special Notice provides information concerning the next such occasion on which the motor vehicle fuels tax rate on gasoline, gasohol and natural gas will be increased and the next such occasion on which a tax on gasoline, gasohol and natural gas inventory will be imposed.

 FLOOR TAX: All persons who are licensed to sell fuel under Conn.
-Gen. Stat. §4-319 must take an inventory of gasoline, gasohol and natural gas (gaseous form) as of the close of business on June 30, 1994 (or, for those stations open past midnight, at midnight).
-An inventory tax return (Form AU-926) must be filed, and a tax of 1 cent per:
+Gen. Stat. §14-319 must take an inventory of gasoline, gasohol and natural gas (gaseous form) as of the close of business on December 31, 1992 (or, for those stations open past midnight, at midnight).
+An inventory tax return (Form AU-926) must be filed, and a tax of 2 cents per:

-DIESEL FUEL AND PROPANE: The motor vehicle fuels tax rate on diesel fuel and propane will remain at 18 cents per gallon and will not increase on June 30, 1994.
-There is no floor tax imposed on the inventory of diesel fuel or propane as of the close of business on June 30, 1994 and no requirement that an inventory of diesel fuel or propane be taken at that time.
+DIESEL FUEL: The motor vehicle fuels tax rate on diesel fuel will remain at 18 cents per gallon and will not increase on January 1, 1993.
+There is no floor tax imposed on the inventory of diesel fuel as of the close of business on December 31, 1992 and no requirements that an inventory of diesel fuel be taken at that time.